genbtc/AutoTrimps-stable/README.md

 This way you can see things progressing, instead of wondering what is going on.
 The number pertains to Enemy Health / Base Damage(non-stance).
 Above 16 means farm.
 Below 10 means stop farming.
 - Farm @ cell 61 (megamining) not 82 (megafarming).
-- Farm if enemyhealth : basedamage is between 10 and 16.
+- Farm if enemyHealth divided by baseDamage (in X stance) is between 10 and 16.
 (Used to be 10 and 15).
 Means it will farm very slightly less.
 - Take Map Bonus +%Damage into account for farming decisions. (so you can farm less.)
 - Stop from firing all scientists when it reaches the threshhold.
 (250k farmers) Farmers will be maintained at the current level, not fired entirely.
-I corrected the commented explanation, since the number it stops buying at is 250k farmers, not 100k.
+I
 - Add WarpStation Cap (deltaGiga+baseWarp) feature.
 Stop making warpstations if we are past the deltagiga + base warpstations (and no giga upgrade is available).
 Will also remove the green highlight around the icon.
 This will save you metal to use on weapons,armor, etc.
-NOTE: (the cap will only work on incremental buys, it will not come into effect when the game uses a gigastation and immediately bulk-buys as many warpstations as it can afford.
-I think this is preferrable.)
+NOTE: (the cap will ONLY work on incremental buys, it will not come into effect when the game uses a gigastation and immediately BULK-buys as many warpstations as it can afford.
+In this way it can buy over the cap.
+I think this is actually preferrable.)
-- Add Export/Import/Reset autotrimps settings buttons.
+- Add an Export/Import/Reset AutoTrimps settings buttons.
-- Add seperated  "genBTC's settings UI" button,
+- Add a seperate "genBTC's settings UI" button,
-- Better Help-Tooltips
+- Better Tooltip Help

 **Voidmaps and Toxicity changes:**

-Voidmaps:
-- Do voids @ cell 96 Instead of 98. (to prevent overkill).
-This change was tried to be committed before by spindrjr, but it only applied to Tox runs.
+- Voidmaps: Do voids @ cell 96 Instead of 98. (to prevent overkill).
+Before, it only applied to Tox runs.

-Voidmap + Max-Tox runs:
-- If we need to do a voidmap and have already more than 1415 stacks, (smallest voidmap is 85 cells)  consider tox-stack finished.
+- Voidmap + Max-Tox runs: If we need to do a voidmap and have already more than 1415 stacks, (smallest voidmap is 85 cells)  consider tox-stack finished.
-For normal-tox:
-- Instead of starting the voidmap at 1400 stacks, start at (1500-theVoidmap.size) in case its an 85 cell voidmap.
+- For normal-tox: Instead of starting the voidmap at 1400 stacks, start at (1500-theVoidmap.size) in case its an 85 cell voidmap.

-Regular Tox-Run:
-- Avoid another non-unique map cycle due to having the amount of tox stacks we need.
+- Regular Tox-Run:  Avoid another non-unique map cycle due to having the amount of tox stacks we need.

-Max-Tox Run:
-- During a Toxicity + Max Tox run AutoPortal, unset the MaxTox setting from the settings page, so we dont' run 2 Max-Tox's in a row (will go back to normal Tox run).
+- Max-Tox Run: During a Toxicity + Max Tox run AutoPortal, unset the MaxTox setting from the settings page, so we dont' run 2 Max-Tox's in a row (will go back to normal Tox run).

 ## Original Version's Previous Recent changes
 See changelog at the original version's github page: https://github.com/zininzinin/AutoTrimps